michaljanocko/exchangerates/README.md

 # 💱 Exchange rates API

-My favorite free exchange rates API was bought by evil corporate who wants me to pay for it. _"No!
-I can make my own,"_ I said.
-And so I did.
+My favorite free exchange rates API was bought by evil corporate who wants me to pay for it.
+Nope, thanks.

 ## Instalation

-`docker pull michaljanocko/exchangerates` and just run it! 🚀
+`docker pull ghcr.io/michaljanocko/exchangerates` and just run it! 🚀

-> The container is also published on [GitHub Container Registry](https://ghcr.io)

 You can also build it yourself: